buresja/grad_trenches/README.md

 We kindly request to not upload this mod to Armaholic or other mirrors for Arma 3 mods.
 Plus, we ask you to not create mirrors in Steam Workshop.

+## Contributers
+Sound by Alastair Cameron from Freesound.org

 ## Bugs and Contributions
 Contributions and bug reports are well appreciated.
 Feel free to fork this project or to create issues.
 #### Bugreports